The heavy consequences of food waste

 Asset managers can also play a role in the fight against food waste.
 For example, in 2017, BNP Paribas Asset Management launched “BNP Paribas Smart Food”, a fund that invests in food companies active in reducing food waste, recycling containers, reducing CO2 emissions or improving water management in agriculture.

-The emergence of new business models against food waste
+The emergence of new business models to combat food waste

 Innovation plays an important role in finding effective solutions to food waste.
 BNP Paribas supports these many initiatives through appropriate financing and incubation programmes.